 During Normal Operation, all LEDs should be lit.
 The Level Control Relay (LC1) should open the Solenoid Valve, and the Ice Flaker should begin making ice.
-(Note: the low water cut-out switch is wired in series with the black signal wire from the receiver, so proper water level must be maintained in the sump for the time delay relay to activate the solenoid valve).

 When the infrared beam is blocked, both green LEDs will remain lit.
 However, the amber LED on the Receiver will go out.